SansGuidon/bookmarks/README.md

 * [sysadvent](https://sysadvent.blogspot.be/) - One article for each day of December, ending on the 25th article | great articles about systems administration topics written by fellow sysadmins.
 * [SysAdvent Calendar](https://www.redpill-linpro.com/sysadvent/) - Pre Christmas Tips and Tricks for Sysadmins
 * [AWS News Blog](https://aws.amazon.com/fr/blogs/aws/)
+* [GOTO Blog](https://blog.gotocon.com/blog/) - Created for developers, by developers, GOTO is focused on bringing together the best minds in the software community and the most interesting topics to light.

 > Learn
 * [Derek E. Weeks](https://devops.com/21-devops-docker-reference-architectures/) - 21 DevOps and Docker Reference Architectures